-France urges Renault to replace Ghosn, defends alliance
+France urges Renault to replace Ghosn, Nissan alliance faces strain

 In a sign of the broader political fallout, Hitoshi Kawaguchi, Nissan senior vice president handling government relations, met Japan’s top government spokesman on Tuesday, telling media he had requested good relations between Japan and France be maintained.

-Additional reporting by Sam Nussey, Leigh Thomas, John Irish and Kiyoshi Takenaka; Writing by Mark Potter; Editing by Keith Weir
+Additional reporting by Sam Nussey, Leigh Thomas, John Irish, Sudip Kar-Gupta and Kiyoshi Takenaka; Editing by Keith Weir and Mark Potter